phonopy/phono3py/_sources/workload-distribution.rst.txt

 calculation of Fourier transformation of force constants.
 Below distribution over only grid points is explained.
 For each computer node, selected irreducible grid points needed for completing thermal conductivity are calculated.
-Te resulting data for each grid point are stored in its ``kappa-mxxx-gx.hdf5`` file on each node by setting :ref:`--write_gamma option <write_gamma_option>`.
+The resulting data for each grid point are stored in its ``kappa-mxxx-gx.hdf5`` file on each node by setting :ref:`--write_gamma option <write_gamma_option>`.
 Once all data are obtained, those data are collected by :ref:`--read_gamma option